Andrzej Ziemiański: Biography

 Andrzej Ziemiański was born in Wrocław, Poland, where he grew up and settled.
 He graduated from the Faculty of Architecture at Wroclaw University of Technology in 1983.
 Subsequently, he worked as a fellow researcher and professor in various institutions.
 In 1992, he acquired a PhD in technical sciences.

 Ziemiański started publishing short stories and novels in 1978, at first in the sci-fi genre.
-However, his focus gradually changed and he wrote a mainstream novel Miecz Orientu, which was published in episodes in the prestigious Twórczość magazine.
-The novel was later published as a whole in 2006.
-During that time, Ziemiański would also publish using a pen name Patrick Shoughnessy (Przesiadka w piekle, 1991).
+At one time, Ziemiański would also publish using a pen name Patrick Shoughnessy (Przesiadka w piekle, 1991).
 Subsequently, the author withdrew from having his work published and remained silent for a decade.